After allMilco Onrust 1961 - 2015

 In 1992 Boudi Eskens joined the gallery to run its second space on Planciusstraat 9, which opened in the summer of that year and became the main space when Prinsengracht closed in the summer of 1996.
 In 2011 the gallery partially moved to a second space a few floors down at the Planciusstraat 7 to eventually settle there.

 In 2015 Milco Onrust died at the age of fifty-four.
 He had been suffering from a lung and pulmonary disease for some years.
-We miss him and continue our work with his spirit and endless enthusiasm for art and artists in mind.
 Read more about Milco and his work in the obituary Kees Keijer wrote below.

 After allMilco Onrust 1961 - 2015